 You may travel from your airport of arrival to Nordhausen by public transport (please wear a mouth and nose protection).
 The quarantine obligation begins upon arrival at your place of residence.

-Anyone who enters Germany having spent time in a risk area up to 10 days before their arrival is obliged to proceed directly to their own home or other suitable accommodation and self-isolate there for 10 days (14 days if you are entering from a risk area that is an area of variant of concern).
+Anyone who enters Germany having spent time in a high incidence area up to 10 days before their arrival is obliged to proceed directly to their own home or other suitable accommodation and self-isolate there for 10 days (14 days if you are entering from a risk area that is an area of variant of concern).

 During the quarantine, you are required to inform the local health department if you have typical symptoms (cough, fever, sneezing, infection-related shortness of breath) that indicate infection with the coronavirus.

 If you have rented a room from Studierendenwerk, please discuss directly with them when you can move in.